jt-kl/jt-snippets/tests/README.md

-# jt-snippets
-Code snippets

-# Requirements

-1. Python v3.10.4 or greater

-# Test
+## Getting Started - Tests

-To run the test suite, execute the following BASH commands
+Setup your Python virtual environment with the corresponding dependant libraries and run the tests by using the following BASH commands:

 ```sh
 #!/bin/bash